 AHBIC and PHA have worked to establish a

 National Bee Biosecurity Program.
 The purpose of this program is to improve the management of established pests and diseases, as well as increase the preparedness and surveillance of exotic pest threats of the honey bee industry.
-The Program will be underpinned by a beekeeping Code of Practice, as well as a Bee Biosecurity Officer in each state to conduct inspections, as well as educate and train beekeepers in biosecurity best practice.
-Through a statutory industry biosecurity levy paid by bee keepers, the industry is investing around $400 000 per annum in the program.
+The Program will be underpinned by a beekeeping Code of Practice, a Bee Biosecurity Officer in each state to conduct inspections, as well as educate and train beekeepers in biosecurity best practice.
+Through a statutory industry biosecurity levy paid by bee keepers, the industry is investing around $400,000 per annum in the program.

 Research and development